View our Seasonal Scoop Leaflet here

 • Rhubarb

-Alongside seasonal produce, locally sourced dairy products continue to resonate strongly with both chefs and consumers, as provenance and sustainability remain key considerations when developing menus.
+Alongside fresh produce, locally sourced dairy products continue to resonate with both chefs and diners, with provenance and sustainability playing an increasingly important role in menu development.

-One product attracting particular interest right now is Lacock Dairy Gelato, produced using fresh milk from the Lacock Dairy herd in Wiltshire.
-Made in small batches, the gelato contains less air than traditional ice cream, creating a rich, smooth texture and excellent flavour.
-The range includes both traditional gelato and vegan-friendly sorbets, offering chefs a versatile dessert option that champions local sourcing and artisan production.
+One local favourite attracting plenty of attention is Lacock Dairy Gelato, produced in Wiltshire using fresh milk from the Lacock Dairy herd.
+Made in small batches with less air than traditional ice cream, it delivers a rich, smooth texture and exceptional flavour.
+Alongside classic gelato, the range also includes vegan-friendly sorbets, giving chefs a versatile dessert option with strong local credentials.

-More broadly, diners continue to seek transparency around where their food comes from, making British-grown produce, locally sourced dairy and supplier stories increasingly valuable menu assets.
-As we move through July, quality and availability across many seasonal lines are exceptional, making it the perfect time to celebrate the best of British on the plate.
+As consumers continue to value knowing where their food comes from, locally sourced produce and supplier stories remain powerful additions to any menu.
+With quality and availability across so many British lines currently at their peak, July is the perfect time to celebrate the very best of the season.